psrc/r-basics-I/04-data-subsetting.md

 >
 > ~~~
 >
-> This gives a somewhat cryptic error:
+> This gives a somewhat cryptic error.
 >
 > But remember the order of operations. `:` is really a function, so
 > what happens is it takes its first argument as -1, and second as 3,